anshu0a/MyAllProjects/README.md

 <h2>Visit — Hotel Booking Platform</h2> — <a href="https://visit-osz7.onrender.com/home">https://visit-osz7.onrender.com/home</a>
 <p>Developed a hotel-search and booking web application using Node.js/Express and MongoDB with user authentication, search & filter, hotel detail pages, and booking flow.
 Focused on UX for quick searching, booking modals, and responsive card-based results.</p>

+<h2>FlipIt  — A card flip game</h2> — <a href="https://cad-flip-game.vercel.app">https://cad-flip-game.vercel.app</a>
+<p>Card Flip Game is a fast, memory-matching web game where players flip cards to reveal symbols and find pairs.
+It tracks moves and time, includes smooth animations, and works on all devices.
+Simple, engaging, and fun—built to sharpen focus and improve recall with every round.</p>

 <h2>Photo Gallery</h2> — <a href="https://me0anshu.github.io/gallery/one.html">https://me0anshu.github.io/gallery/one.html</a>
 <p>Designed a clean, responsive photo gallery with a masonry/grid layout and lightbox-style viewing for improved image browsing on desktop and mobile devices.</p>